seregazhuk/seregazhuk.github.io_old/_posts/2016-07-20-laravel-cache-middleware.md

 ## Add Dynamic Content

-Let's define the types of dynamic content that may occure in the response.
+Let's define the types of dynamic content that may occur in the response.
 I've defined only two: a string and a rendered view.
 Then we need to create some placeholders, that will be replaced with the real content:

 {% highlight php %}